5 Hottest Media And Communications Careers

 It’s a perfect career for those who thrive under pressure, but you have to be tenacious.
 Bill Birtles, a radio journalist for Triple J, advises, ‘First of all, you need to be really persistent just to get a solid job in the industry.
 Second of all, you need to be able to write.
 Build up a portfolio of work ASAP – if you’re at university that means start writing for student publications.
 [Do] anything that shows over time that you have a commitment to actually working in the industry and that you have an interest in current affairs.
 You need to build up a portfolio of work to make sure that people realise you are keen and ambitious.’

 Journalists also need to eat and breathe all things media.
-As freelance writer and blogger Mia Freedman observes, ‘I think that to be involved in the media you’ve got to be hungry for information, you’ve got to be very curious.
+As journalist Mia Freedman observes, ‘I think that to be involved in the media you’ve got to be hungry for information, you’ve got to be very curious.
 Ultimately, to work in media you’ve got to be a very big consumer of media in all forms.’

 Marketing and advertising careers are just as dynamic and diverse – just ask Serge Costi, Assistant Brand Manager at Tip Top.
 ‘I assist the senior brand manager with the planning and execution of Tip Top marketing plans.
 I am involved in new product development, product launches, advertising communications, consumer research, packaging updates and consumer promotions.
 I like the hands-on nature of the job and being involved in so many different functions and activities.’

 Marketing careers are ever-evolving with the growth of new media and online opportunities.
 The world of advertising has also had to keep up with the times and provides a stimulating and fertile environment.